Popular Subject Areas

 Medicine, Nursing, Pharmacy, Law, Teacher Education, Division of Information Security, Art&Design and all the courses in Sejong Campus are NOT available to visiting students.

-5. You will see the list of all courses taught at Korea University in a particular department.
-The courses available to ISA students have (English) in the title and a circle in 5X column.
+7. You will see the list of all courses taught at Korea University in a particular department.
+The courses available to ISA students have (English) in the title and a check mark in column 3)X

-6. To download a syllabus, click on a course code.
+8. To download a syllabus, click on a course code.

 Go to Host University Course Search HereGo to Course Search